Benazepril (By mouth)

 LotensinThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to benazepril or to similar medicines (such as enalapril or lisinopril), or if you are pregnant or have a history of angioedema.
+Do not use it if you had an allergic reaction to benazepril or another ACE inhibitor, or if you are pregnant.

 How to Use This Medicine: